rails/rails/guides/source/routing.md

 | PATCH/PUT | /photos/:id      | update  | update a specific photo                      |
 | DELETE    | /photos/:id      | destroy | delete a specific photo                      |

+NOTE: Because the router uses the HTTP verb and URL to match inbound requests, four URLs map to seven different actions.

 NOTE: Rails routes are matched in the order they are specified, so if you have a `resources :photos` above a `get 'photos/poll'` the `show` action's route for the `resources` line will be matched before the `get` line.
 To fix this, move the `get` line **above** the `resources` line so that it is matched first.

 ### Paths and URLs